deepinv/deepinv/paper/paper.md

 deterministic (linear or non-linear) operator capturing the physics of the acquisition and
 $N_{\sigma}:\mathcal{Y}\mapsto \mathcal{Y}$ is a mapping which characterizes the noise affecting the measurements parameterized by $\sigma$ (e.g. the noise level or gain).
-The forward operation is simply written in `deepinv` as `x_hat = physics(y, **params)` where `params` is a dictionary with optional forward operator parameters $\xi$, and our framework unifies the wide variety of forward operators across various domains.
+The forward operation is simply written in `deepinv` as `x_hat = physics(y, **params)` where `params` is a dictionary with optional forward operator parameters $\xi$.
+This framework unifies the wide variety of forward operators across various domains.
 Most forward operators in the library are matrix-free, scaling gracefully to large image sizes.
-The library provides high-level operator definitions which are associated with specific imaging applications (magnetic resonance imaging, computed tomography, radioastronomy, etc.), and allows users to perform operator algebra, like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling linear operators, such as adjoint, pseudo-inverses and proximal operators (leveraging the singular value decomposition where possible), matrix-free linear solvers [@hestenes1952methods] [@paige1975solution] [@van1992bi], and operator norm and condition number estimators [@paige1982lsqr].
-Many common noise distributions are included in the library such as Gaussian, Poisson, mixed Poisson-Gaussian, uniform and Gamma noise.
+The library provides high-level operator definitions which are associated with specific imaging applications (MRI, computed tomography, radioastronomy, etc.), and allows users to perform operator algebra, like summing, concatenating or stacking operators. `deepinv` comes with multiple useful tools for handling linear operators, such as adjoint, pseudo-inverses and proximal operators (leveraging the singular value decomposition where possible), matrix-free linear solvers [@hestenes1952methods] [@paige1975solution] [@van1992bi], and operator norm and condition number estimators [@paige1982lsqr].
+Many common noise distributions are included in the library such as Gaussian, Poisson, mixed Poisson-Gaussian, uniform and gamma noise.
 The table below summarizes the available forward operators at the time of writing, which are constantly being expanded and improved upon by the community:

 | **Family**                     | **Operators** $A$                                                   | **Generators**   $\xi$                                     |